kulttuuri/DiscordNotifications/README.md

 Want to translate this extension to your language?
 Just clone this repository, make a copy of the i18n/en.json file to your language, make the translations and create a issue or pull request linking to your translation in your repository! :)

+## Upgrading extension

+Upgrading from older version to 1.1.3 of this extension has one change that you need to take into account:
+- All configuration parameters now use the format `wgDiscord`.
+If you had configured any of the `wgNotificationWikiUrlEnding` parameters, you need to change these to format: `wgDiscordNotificationWikiUrlEnding`.

 ## Requirements

 * [cURL](http://curl.haxx.se/) or ability to use PHP function `file_get_contents` for sending the data.
 Defaults to cURL.
 See the configuration parameter `$wgDiscordSendMethod` below to switch between cURL and file_get_contents.